 Thanks to the research, we now know just how valuable a smile can be; be it a loved one’s or your own for others!
 To keep yourself and those around you happier, take care of your teeth and help those around you integrate proper oral hygiene regimens in their daily life.

 If you’re unhappy with your smile, there are a multitude of treatments to help you get comfortable.
 Aesthetic dental clinics such as Orchard Scotts Dental in Singapore can help you remove plaque or smoke stains from your teeth with their teeth whitening services, and even offer Invisalign or porcelain veneers to help with crooked teeth or dental implants for missing teeth.
-For an effective smile makeover, consult an aesthetic dental clinic to ensure straight pearly whites that flash a SG$ 28000 smile.
+For a complete smile makeover, consult an aesthetic dental clinic to ensure straight pearly whites that flash a SG$ 28000 smile.